miltonluke/Project3/README.md

 - **plotnine**: A data visualization library in Python based on the grammar of graphics.
 It is used for creating static, high-quality plots and charts.
 - **nbformat**: A library for reading and writing Jupyter notebook files (`.ipynb`).
 It is used for programmatically working with Jupyter notebooks, especially for parsing or manipulating notebook content.
 (For whatever reason, we needed this)
 * **SQLiteStudio**: Used to Ctcreate and modify SQLite databases without needing to write complex SQL commands. rowse and edit tables, views, and indexes.
 Execute SQL queries and scripts directly from the interface.
 Export data and generate SQL code for table structures and data.
+*  **SQLite3**: Used for applications that need to store structured data locally without requiring a separate server or complex setup.
+It operates as a self-contained, serverless, zero-configuration database engine.
+*  **Plotly**: Plotly's Python is a graphing library that makes interactive, publication-quality graphs.
+Examples of how to make line plots, scatter plots, area charts, bar charts, error bars, box plots, histograms, heatmaps, subplots, multiple-axes, polar charts, and bubble charts.
+*  **JSON**:  Is a widely-used text-based format for data interchange.
+Used to effectively handle JSON data.

 ## **How to Run the Application**
 add here